Classifying phases protected by matrix product operator symmetries using matrix product states: MPO algebras based on groups

 for all $h_1 , h_2 \in H$.
 That is, $V|_H$ forms a projective representation whose projective factors, $L$, are associative up to $\omega|_H$, a $3$-coboundary.
 The action tensors satisfy

 where $\alpha_{i} = g_i {\cdot} \alpha_{i-1}$.
-Thus, the action tensors are associative, under the product defined in Eq.\eqref{defodot}, up to the phase factor $\omega$.
+Thus, the action tensors are associative, under the product defined in Eq.\ \eqref{defodot}, up to the phase factor $\omega$.

-We notice that the whole action on the MPS is linear and associative but, the fact that the action on the virtual level can be split as $\hat{V} \otimes V$, allows for the non-trivial relations of Eq.\eqref{intactens} and Eq.\eqref{nonasso} which show up when considering one isolated boundary.
+We notice that the whole action on the MPS is linear and associative but, the fact that the action on the virtual level can be split as $\hat{V} \otimes V$, allows for the non-trivial relations of Eq.\ \eqref{intactens} and Eq.\ \eqref{nonasso} which show up when considering one isolated boundary.

-\subsection{Reduction to SPT: onsite representation of a group}
+\subsection{Reduction to SPT: on-site representation of a group}

-In this section we further particularize to onsite representations of a group $G$: $U_g=u^{\otimes n}_g$.
-In particular, the $3$-cocycle associated to an onsite operator is trivial.
+In this section we further particularize to on-site representations of a group $G$: $U_g=u^{\otimes n}_g$.
+In particular, the $3$-cocycle associated to an on-site operator is trivial.
 In this case, the fusion tensors are matrices so they satisfy

-so that their product is associative $V_{g,x}{\cdot}(V_{h,y} {\cdot} V_{k,z})= (V_{g,x}{\cdot} V_{h,y}){\cdot} V_{k,z}$ and Eq.\eqref{pentagongroups} is just
+so that their product is associative $V_{g,x}{\cdot}(V_{h,y} {\cdot} V_{k,z})= (V_{g,x}{\cdot} V_{h,y}){\cdot} V_{k,z}$ and Eq.\ \eqref{pentagongroups} is just